zbirenbaum/SealFaceRecognition/README.md

 To train SealNet, make sure you are in the SealNet workspace and is currently in the py39 virtual environment.

+1. Run `source ../cuda.sh`
-1. Run `sh ./train.sh` to start training the network with the pre-processed data.
+2. Run `sh ./train.sh` to start training the network with the pre-processed data.
 Do not close the terminal window or log out while the program is running.
 Alternatively, you can also run `sh ./train.sh 5`